South African constitutional litigation: Interpretation

+aimed at determining whether or not the enactment in question constitutes a limitation on one or other guaranteed right.
+This entails examining (a) the content and scope of the relevant protected right(s) and (b) the meaning and effect of the impugned enactment to see whether there is any limitation of (a) by (b).
+Subsections (1) and (2) of section 39 of the Constitution give guidance as to the interpretation of both the rights and the enactment, essentially requiring them to be interpreted so as to promote the value system of an open and democratic society based on human dignity, equality and freedom.
+If upon such analysis no limitation is found, that is the end of the matter.
+The constitutional challenge is dismissed there and then.

 Limitation

+If the court determines that a law, or the conduct of the respondent, impairs a fundamental right, a second stage of enquiry ensues: the so-called "limitations exercise".
+The court must consider whether the infringement is nevertheless a justifiable limitation of the right in question: "In essence this requires a weighing-up of the nature and importance of the right(s) that are limited together with the extent of the limitation as against the importance and purpose of the limiting enactment."

 Fundamental rights and freedoms are not absolute: "Their boundaries are set by the rights of others and by the legitimate needs of society.
 Generally, it is recognized that public order, safety, health and democratic values justify the imposition of restrictions on the exercise of fundamental rights."
 In the South African Constitution, a general limitation clause, section 36, sets out specific criteria for the restriction of the fundamental rights in the Bill of Rights.
 The clause is general because it applies in the same way to all the rights in the Bill of Rights.
 In this regard the Constitution differs from, for example, the United States Constitution, which does not contain a limitations clause at all.
 The German Bill of Rights does not have a general limitations clause, but it does contain specific limitations clauses attached to most of the fundamental rights.